Richardson-Jessie/jr_Obsidian/WMKPI/Universal Notes For KPI.md

 # TO DO LIST

-  - [ ] Determine for Which KPI's are required for In Progress (Probably All Execution)
+  - [ ] Determine for Which KPI's are required for In Progress (Probably All Execution
+  - [ ] Add KPI ID's & Descriptions  to Each Metric